-POLICY: Financia I Conflicts of Interest Related to Re esearch and Sponsored Programs

-Responsible Office ce: Research Integrity

-ORIGINALLY EFFECTIVE DATE OF AUTHOR PAGE
+POLICY: Financial Conflicts of Interest Related to Research and Sponsored Programs Responsible Office: Research Integrity ORIGINALLY ISSUED EFFECTIVE DATE OF CURRENT VERSION AUTHOR PAGE 01-Jan-2020 12-Apr-2024 N. Coll C. Kane A. Snyder 9 of 17

-ISSUED CURRENT VERSION

-01-Jan-2020 22-Jan-2021 N. Coll 13 of

-xx-Oct-2021 C. Kane 19

-A. Snyder

-Financial Conflict of Interest Reporting to Public Health Service Agencies
+Financial Conflict of Interest Reporting to Public Health Service Agencies and DOE

-For Project Personnel funded under a PHS award or cooperative agreement awarded on or after August 24, 2012, Lehigh will provide to the appropriate PHS agency an fCOI report regarding any Project Personnel's SFI found to be an fCOI as follows:
+For Project Personnel funded under a PHS award or cooperative agreement awarded on or after August 24, 2012, and for DOE awards made on or after December 20, 2021 Lehigh will provide to the appropriate PHS agency an fCOI report regarding any Project Personnel's SFI found to be an fCOI as follows: